DrThomasAger/smile/README.md

 |            |             **✓**             | [Le Chat (***Mistral***)](https://chat.mistral.ai)     |
 | **Closed** |             **✓**             | [ChatGPT (***OpenAI***)](https://chat.openai.com)      |
 |            |             **✓**             | [Claude (***Anthropic***)](https://claude.ai/new)      |

+# How Do I Read A (: Smile?

+The example prompt demonstrates how simple positive structure can create a consistent role response.

+The role demonstrated is an intelligent knowledge expert for any domain who is designed to respond lengthily and with a name tag.

+> The **structure** is ***(: Smile***, the content is yours to decide.
+For now, try talking to the AI that is created when you copy and paste the quickstart example into a chat.
+From here, you can try other examples in this README or start integrating ***(: Smile*** structure into your own prompts.